What is disability discrimination?

 a disabled person is treated less favourably than a non-disabled person, and

 they are treated this way for a reason arising from their disability, and

-A service provider, such as a letting agent, would be treating a disabled person less favourably if they:
+For example, a letting agent would be treating a disabled person less favourably if they:

 refuse to serve them,